telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/loading-themes-created-with-the-old-vsb.md

 ## Loading an old theme

 In the following example we will demonstrate how repository items are created based on the style settings of an old theme.
-Let's say we have xml theme files created for the whole Telerik UI for WinForms suite and the ThemeName of the xml files is Desert.
-We should load these files by choosing. the Open Directory/Open option:
+Let's say we have XML theme files created for the whole Telerik UI for WinForms suite and the ThemeName of the XML files is Desert.
+We should load these files by choosing the Open Directory/Open option:

 ![tools-visual-style-builder-working-with-visual-style-builder-loading-themes-created-with-the-old-vsb 001](images/tools-visual-style-builder-working-with-visual-style-builder-loading-themes-created-with-the-old-vsb001.png)